-Posiva is building a disposal facility for spent nuclear fuel
+Cornerstone of Posiva’s disposal facility for spent nuclear fuel laid

-Posiva Oy is in charge of executing in Olkiluoto the final disposal of the spent nuclear fuel generated at its owners’ power plants, TVO’s Olkiluoto nuclear power plant and Fortum's Loviisa nuclear power plant.
+Posiva Oy is responsible for the final disposal of the spent nuclear fuel generated at TVO’s Olkiluoto nuclear power plant and Fortum’s Loviisa nuclear power plant in Olkiluoto in Eurajoki.